Location: Philadelphia, PA

 Students who participate in dual admissions are eligible for the following benefits:

-- Application fee to Temple University will be waived.
+- Application fee to Peirce College will be waived.

-- Scholarships for dual admissions students enrolled full-time (12 or more credits) or part-time (6 – 11 credits) with a 3.3 or higher Community College of Philadelphia cumulative GPA.
+- Scholarships for dual admissions students enrolled full-time (12 or more credits) or part-time (6 to 11 credits) with an appropriate Community College of Philadelphia cumulative GPA.

-- Informational meetings with Temple University staff at Temple University's campus and Community College of Philadelphia main campus for assistance in matriculating to Temple University.
+- Informational meetings with Peirce College staff at Peirce College’s campus and Community College of Philadelphia main campus for assistance in matriculating to Peirce College.

 Scholarships and Financial Aid

-Full-time at Temple University – enrolled in 12 or more credits a semester
+Full-time at Peirce College – enrolled in 12 or more credits a semester

-Part-time at Temple University – enrolled in 6 to 11 credits a semester
+Part-time at Peirce College – enrolled in 6 to 11 credits a semester

-Transfer students will be awarded Financial Aid on the same basis as all Temple University students and will have equal access to all state and federal financial aid programs.
+Transfer students will be awarded Financial Aid on the same basis as all Peirce College students and will have equal access to all state and federal financial aid programs.

 For information concerning transfer please schedule an appointment to visit a Community College of Philadelphia academic advisor or counselor.
 Students are also welcome to contact the transfer institution directly.